Metropolitan Archbishop of Trichur

-The Metropolitan Archbishop of Thrissur is the chief bishop and principal leader of the nearly half a million Syro Malabar Catholics now used to be the largest catholic diocese in India, when it included the Syro-Malabar Catholic Archdiocese of Thrissur, Syro-Malabar Catholic Diocese of Irinjalakuda, Syro-Malabar Catholic Diocese of Palghat and Syro-Malabar Catholic Diocese of Ramanathapuram.
-He is also the Archbishop of Syro-Malabar Catholic Archdiocese of Thrissur.
-The title is more powerful as he is the custodian of St. Thomas Church (Palayur), where Christianity came to Indian sub-continent, and have two saints, Maria Theresa Chiramel and Euphrasia Eluvathingal in the Archdiocese.
+The Metropolitan Archbishop of Thrissur is the chief bishop and principal leader of the nearly half a million Syro-Malabar Catholics in what used to be the largest Catholic diocese in India, when it included the Syro-Malabar archdiocese of Thrissur and the dioceses of Irinjalakuda, Palghat, and Ramanathapuram.
+He is also the Archbishop of the Syro-Malabar Catholic Archdiocese of Thrissur.
+The title carries significant influence because the archbishop serves as the custodian of St. Thomas Church (Palayur), where Christianity first arrived on the Indian subcontinent.
+Additionally, the archdiocese has produced two saints: Maria Theresa Chiramel and Euphrasia Eluvathingal.

 Politics

 The Archbishop of Thrissur has been a vocal supporter of Christian politicians in Thrissur District and Kerala for a long time.
-But it has been staunch critic against the Communist Party of India and its policies in Kerala after India's Independence.
-Later in this decade, the archbishop has emerged as an influential pressure group in Kerala politics by deciding seats from Kerala Legislature constituencies to India's upper house, Lok Sabha.
-Thrissur District's assembly constituencies like Ollur Assembly Constituency, Pudukad Assembly Constituency, Manalur Assembly Constituency, Thrissur Assembly Constituency and Irinjalakuda Assembly Constituency have a majority Christian population, which elect representatives to Kerala Legislature.
+However, the archbishop has been a staunch critic of the Communist Party of India and its policies in Kerala after India's Independence.
+Later in the decade, the archbishop emerged as a powerful force in Kerala politics, shaping outcomes in contests ranging from Kerala Legislature constituencies to India's lower house, the Lok Sabha.Thrissur District's assembly constituencies like Ollur Assembly Constituency, Chalakudy Assembly Constituency, Manalur Assembly Constituency, Thrissur Assembly Constituency, Wadakkanchery Assembly constituency and Irinjalakuda Assembly Constituency have a significant Syro malabar population, which elect representatives to Kerala Legislature.
 Thrissur Lok Sabha constituency, one of the 20 Lok Sabha constituencies in Kerala, is also in Thrissur District.

-The trend started when Mar Joseph Kundukulam, the first Archbishop of Thrissur, started friendship with the late former Chief Minister of Kerala, K. Karunakaran.
-It is alleged that archdiocese supported K. Karunakaran in his candidacy to the Kerala Legislature.
-This was the start of the bonding between Indian National Congress and the Syro-Malabar Catholic Archdiocese of Thrissur.
+The trend started when Mar Joseph Kundukulam, the first Archbishop of Thrissur, befriended the late former Chief Minister of Kerala, K. Karunakaran.
+It is alleged that the archdiocese supported K. Karunakaran in his candidacy to the Kerala Legislature.
+This marked the beginning of the bond between the Indian National Congress and the Syro-Malabar Catholic Archdiocese of Thrissur.

 After the death of Kundukulam, Mar Jacob Thoomkuzhy was elected as the next archbishop.
-But Thoomkuzhy was less interested in the Kerala politics.
+However, Thoomkuzhy was less interested in Kerala politics.
 Later Mar Andrews Thazhath was selected to head the archdiocese.
-In 2007, he campaigned against Kerala Chief Minister V.S.
-Achuthanandan ruled Government against its policies towards Church and its institutions.
-He even threatened Communist-led Government telling that the Church may re-enact the "Liberation Struggle" of the late 1950s.
+In 2007, he campaigned against the policies of the V.S.
+Achuthanandan-led government toward the Church and its institutions.
+He even threatened the Communist-led government, warning that the Church might re-enact the "Liberation Struggle" of the late 1950s.